 26th April - Cox’s Bazar, Bangladesh

-While nations declare a ‘state of emergency’ in the face of coronavirus, MAF Country Director, Mark Blomberg, declares a ‘state of readiness’ to serve the people of Bangladesh, particularly those living in the largest refugee settlement in the world, based around Kutupalong and Nayaparain in Cox’s Bazar.
+While nations declare a ‘state of emergency’ due to coronavirus, MAF Country Director, Mark Blomberg, declares a ‘state of readiness’ to serve the people of Bangladesh, particularly those living in the largest refugee settlement in the world, based around Kutupalong and Nayaparain in Cox’s Bazar.
 Find out more

 25th April - Lesirwai Village, Tanzania